 A vertex of a digraph is globally reachable if it can be reached from any other vertex by traversing a directed path.
 A digraph is strongly connected if every vertex is globally reachable.
-The decomposition of a digraph into its strongly connected components and the notion of condensation digraph are discussed in Exercise E1.6.
+The decomposition of a digraph into its strongly connected components and the notion of condensation digraph are discussed in Exercise E1.12.

 A directed tree (sometimes called a rooted tree) is an acyclic digraph with the following property: there exists a vertex, called the root, such that any other vertex of the digraph can be reached by one and only one directed path starting at the root.
 In a directed tree, every in-neighbor of a vertex is called a parent and every out-neighbor is called a child.
 Two vertices with the same parent are called siblings.
 A successor of a vertex u is any other node that can be reached with a directed path starting at u.
 A predecessor of a vertex v is any other node such that a directed path exists starting at it and reaching v.
 A directed spanning tree, or simply a spanning tree, of a digraph is a spanning subgraph that is a directed tree.
 Clearly, a digraph contains a spanning tree if and only if the reverse digraph contains a globally reachable vertex.
-A forest is a graph that can be written as the disjoint union of trees.
 A (directed) chain is a directed tree with exactly one source and one sink.
 A (directed) ring digraph is the cycle obtained by adding to the edge set of a chain a new edge from its sink to its source.
-Figure 1.4 illustrates some of these notions.
+Figure 1.7 illustrates some of these notions.

-Fig. 1.4.
-From left to right, tree, directed tree, chain, and ring digraphs.
+Figure 1.7 From left to right, tree, directed tree, chain, and ring digraphs.

-The proof of the following result is given in Section 1.7.1.
+The proof of the following result is given in Section 1.8.2.

-Lemma 1.22 (Connectivity in topologically balanced digraphs).
+Lemma 1.23 (Connectivity in topologically balanced digraphs).
 Let G be a digraph.
 The following statements hold:

-- (i) if G is strongly connected, then it contains a globally reachable vertex and a spanning tree; and - (ii) if G is topologically balanced and contains either a globally reachable vertex or a spanning tree, then G is strongly connected and is Eulerian.5
+- (i) If G is strongly connected, then it contains a globally reachable vertex and a spanning tree; and - (ii) if G is topologically balanced and contains either a globally reachable vertex or a spanning tree, then G is strongly connected and is Eulerian.

-We conclude this section with a result from [Moreau, 2005, Lin et al., 2005].
-Given a digraph G = (V, E), an in-neighbor of a nonempty set of nodes U is a node $v \in V \setminus U$ for which there exists an edge $(v, u) \in E$ for some $u \in U$.
+Given a digraph G = (V, E), an in-neighbor of a nonempty set of nodes U is a node $v \in V \setminus U$ for which there exists an edge $(v, u) \in E$ for some $u \in U$ .

-Lemma 1.23 (Disjoint subsets and spanning trees).
+Lemma 1.24 (Disjoint subsets and spanning trees).
 Given a digraph G with at least two nodes, the following two properties are equivalent: